 Is an outreach activity of strategic importance for the EITI?
 This criterion puts an emphasis on a stakeholder's potential to encourage the implementation of the EITI regionally and/or internationally and to support the EITI's credibility generally as an open and participative multistakeholder platform.
-The size of a company or a country's natural resource sector, their importance vis-à-vis the national economy or their position as regional or industry trendsetters may be relevant.
+The size of a company or a country's natural resource sector, their share of global energy transition mineral reserves and production, their importance vis-à-vis the national economy or their position as regional or industry trendsetters may be relevant.
 This would also facilitate the use of the EITI Standard for policy setting because new implementers and supporters would not only endorse the EITI but would also be inclined to mobilise relevant support.